Best Cheap Car Insurance After an Accident

 Review and Negotiate Settlement

 Carefully review your insurance company's settlement offer.
-This should cover vehicle repairs or replacement value, medical expenses, lost wages, and other covered costs.
+This should cover vehicle repairs or replacement value, medical expenses, lost wages and other covered costs.
 If the offer seems low, provide additional documentation or repair estimates to support your position.
-Remember that initial offers are often negotiable.
+Initial offers are often negotiable.

 9. 9